ZakME/Easy-Wheel-Replace/README.md

 3. Save the game folder so it doesnt need to be selected on each start.

 4. A quick way to restore wheel zips to their original state using the files in OriginalWheelBackups.
+(Likely not working, will include anyways.
+High chance of       bricking game)